 BALANCED DIET effects of malnutrition on animals.
-Definition of balanced diet
+Definition of a balanced diet

-In other words, balanced diet is a diet containing the correct amount of all six class of food substance required by an organism or man.
+In other words, a balanced diet is a diet containing the correct amount of all six classes of food substances required by an organism or man.

 The balanced diet must contain the six food substances such as carbohydrates, protein, fats and oil, mineral salts, vitamin, and water.

 i.
-A child suffering from Kwashiokor will have retarded growth
+A child suffering from Kwashiorkor will have retarded growth

 ii.
-Any child suffering from Kwashiokor will lose weight tremendously
+Any child suffering from Kwashiorkor will lose weight tremendously

 iii.
-Any child suffering from Kwashiokor will develop swollen legs, oedema and swollen feet.
+Any child suffering from Kwashiorkor will develop swollen legs, oedema and swollen feet.

 iv.
-A child suffering from Kwashiokor will develop cracked and split skin
+A child suffering from Kwashiorkor will develop cracked and split skin

 vii.
-There will be change in the hair, so the hair becomes reddish brown
+There will be a change in the hair, so the hair becomes reddish brown

 viii.
 The child also develops thin and tiny legs